Dhterech/neobesms/readme.md

 ## Notes

-* PAL needs linking of lines to effectively add something
-* Project files from one region cannot be loaded onto another (needs testing)
 * Expect some bugs for now as this project is very early.

 ## Credits

 posesix is the original author of the tool.
 I only made some changes.